reedhedges/AriaCoda/README.md

 tools are required.
 On Ubuntu or Debian Linux, run `sudo apt install make g++` to install.

-On Windows, Visual C++ 2019 will be required (project files are still being updated and created).
+On Windows, Visual C++ 2019 is required to use the provides project and solution files.
 The free "Community" edition can be downloaded from <http://visualstudio.microsoft.com/downloads>.
 (Only the C++ compiler and Windows SDK are required, no additional Visual Studio components are needed.)
+It may be possible to use older versions of Visual C++ if neccesary, but you will need to create new project files for AriaCoda using that version of Visual C++.
+(Generally, Visual C++ project files are specific to versions of Visual C++, though Visual Studio can often upgrade older project files.)

 In addition, some optional feaures have additional requirements.
 * Doxygen, for API reference documentation generation